 REASONS TO AVOID

-Who it is best for: The Mountain Hardwear Crater Lake Long Sleeve Hoody is well-suited for long, active days in the sun.
+Who it is best for: We have tested multiple versions of the Mountain Hardwear Crater Lake Long Sleeve Hoody, and each time we find it to be the best option for long, active days under the midsummer sun.
 It has a 50+ UPF rating and extended coverage that makes it one of the most protective women's shirts we have tested.
-The weightless and highly breathable fabric makes it an excellent choice for high-output activities such as trail running, hiking, or paddling on the hottest days of the year.
-The zippered hip pocket is perfect for stashing small essentials like an ID or car key while on the trail or out on the lake.
+The weightless, highly breathable fabric has a silky skin feel and is an excellent choice for high-output activities such as trail running, hiking, or paddling on the hottest days of the year.
+The zippered hip pocket is perfect for stashing small essentials like an ID or car key while on the trail or out on the lake, and a clever drawstring at the waist lets you customize the fit.

-Why we love it: The Mountain Hardwear Crater Lake has good bones, namely a polyester/elastane blend fabric that makes it a joy to slip on.
-We also love the stretchy hood, well-designed thumbholes that fit long arms, and a clever drawstring at the waist that lets you customize the fit.
+Why we love it: The bones of any piece of clothing lie in the fabric, and the Mountain Hardwear Crater Lake uses a good one, namely a polyester/elastane blend fabric that has a soft skin feel and enough stretch that it is a joy to slip on.
 This shirt is also unbelievably lightweight; our testers said it's the closest you can get to being shirtless while still getting solid UPF protection.
+The sleeves are extra long, providing extensive hand coverage past the knuckles, and comfortable thumb loops that keep them in place.
 It is great for women who spend a lot of time outdoors and want a sunshirt that is comfortable enough to wear all day without overheating or feeling restricted.

 We also tested the men's Crater Lake Hoody, and it performed similarly, although our men's team noted that it lacks the zippered pocket found on the women's shirt.